 - Nicotine (from smoking) is a stimulant, and it would help not to smoke.

 Some people just need less sleep than others.
-If your sleep pattern has not changed, and you do not feel sleepy during the day, then you are probably getting enough sleep.
+If your sleep pattern has not changed, and you do not feel sleepy during the day, you are probably getting enough sleep.
 Older people and people who do little exercise tend to need less sleep.
 Some people think they should be able to nap during the day - and sleep eight hours at night!

 A vicious cycle